-Year Ended December 31, (In millions, except per share data) 2022 2021 2020 Net income to common shareholders \$ 191.6 \$ 263.9 \$ 121.6 Basic weighted average shares outstanding 221.7 231.0 235.2 Diluted weighted average shares outstanding 222.3 231.9 236.0 Net income per common share: Basic net income per share \$ 0.86 \$ 1.14 \$ 0.52 Diluted net income per share \$ 0.86 \$ 1.14 \$ 0.52
+Year Ended December 31, (In millions, except per share data) 2023 20: 22 2021 Net income to common shareholders \$ 267.4 \$ 191.6 \$ 263.9 Basic weighted average shares outstanding 221.0 221.7 231.0 Diluted weighted average shares outstanding 221.9 222.3 231.9 Net income per common share: Basic net income per share \$ 1.21 \$ 0.86 \$ 1.14 Diluted net income per share \$ 1.21 \$ 0.86 \$ 1.14

-The number of anti-dilutive shares that have been excluded in the computation of diluted net income per share for the years ended December 31, 2022, 2021 and 2020 was 1.1 million, 0.7 million and 2.7 million, respectively.
+The number of anti-dilutive shares that have been excluded in the computation of diluted net income per share for the years ended December 31, 2023, 2022 and 2021 was 0.4 million, 1.1 million and 0.7 million, respectively.

-(13) ACCOUNTS AND NOTES RECEIVABLE, NET
+(12) ACCOUNTS AND NOTES RECEIVABLE, NET

 Trade accounts receivable are stated at the amount we expect to collect.
 We maintain allowances for doubtful accounts for estimated losses by applying historical loss percentages, combined with reasonable and supportable forecasts of future losses, to respective aging categories.
-Management considers the following factors in developing its current estimate of expected credit losses: customer credit-worthiness, past transaction history with the customer, current economic industry trends, changes in market or regulatory matters, changes in geopolitical matters, and changes in customer payment terms, as well as the ongoing impacts from COVID-19 and other macroeconomic factors.
+Management considers the following factors in developing its current estimate of expected credit losses: customer credit-worthiness, past transaction history with the customer, current economic industry trends, changes in market or regulatory matters, changes in geopolitical matters, and changes in customer payment terms, as well as other macroeconomic factors.